iampava/steal-like-a-dev/react-router/README.md

 Minimalist implementation of [react-router](https://github.com/ReactTraining/react-router).
 Primarily for teaching purposes in my [StealLikeADev.com](https://StealLikeADev.com) tutorial series, BUT since it's actually very usable, I decided to publish it as a package as well.

-These docs are "stolen" from react-router, but I've left only the parts I've implemented in this package.
-Enjoy!
+These docs are "stolen" from react-router, but I've left only the parts I've actually implemented.
+Happy stealing!

 ## Installation & usage